briancavalier/creed/docs/api.md

 p.then(result => console.log(result));
 ```

-Parameter threading also makes it easy to create reusable tasks that don't rely on closures and scope chain capturing.
+Parameter threading also makes it easy to create reusable tasksthat don't rely on closures and scope chain capturing.

 ```js
 import { runPromise } from 'creed';